-The Society presents the Family-Centered Care Innovation Award to a unit or program that demonstrates novel, effective methods of providing care to critically ill and injured patients and their families.
-The awarded team will receive a commemorative plaque and one free registration to SCCM's Critical Care Congress.
-Up to two other teams will receive honorable mention, including recognition and a plaque.
+The Family-Centered Care Innovation Award is presented to a unit or program that demonstrates novel, effective methods of providing care to critically ill and injured patients and their families.
+The awardee team receives one complimentary Society of Critical Care Medicine (SCCM) Critical Care Congress registration.
+Up to two other teams receive honorable mentions.

 Deadline and Submission

-- Limit your team's application to three typed pages.
+- Limit the application to three typed pages.

-- On page one (the cover), include your team's institution/affiliation, unit or program name, and address.
-List all of your team members' names, credentials and roles.
-Note whom on the team you would like SCCM to contact about the award and at what address, phone, fax, and email (your team contact).
+- On page one (the cover), include your team’s institution/affiliation, unit or program name, and address.
+List all of your team members’ names, credentials, and roles.
+Note which team member you would like SCCM to contact about the award and that person’s address, phone, fax, and email.

-- On pages two and three, describe the critical care setting of your team and how it supports patients and their families.
-The Society will remove direct references from these pages, such as names, to ensure impartial evaluation.
+- On pages two and three, describe your team’s critical care setting and how it supports patients and their families.
+SCCM will remove identifying information such as names from these pages to ensure impartial evaluation.

-- By submitting an application, your team agrees to allow SCCM to use information from its application to publicly promote patient- and family-centered care and the award.
+By submitting an application, the team agrees to allow SCCM to use information from its application to publicly promote the award and patient- and family-centered care.

 The Patient and Family Support Committee considers the following criteria when evaluating applications: